-We believe that music is much more than just listening — it's about creating, sharing, discovering, participating, and connecting with people.
-It is the original social network with the power to break down barriers, touch souls and bring people together from all over the world.
+Music is more than just listening — music also includes creating, sharing, discovering, participating and connecting.
+Music is the original social network, with the power to break down barriers, touch souls, and bring people from all over the world together.

 Dr. Jeffrey C. Smith, CEO and Co-Founder Linkedin

 Jeff started Smule in June of 2008 with a vision to bring music back to its roots as a creative, participatory medium.
 For the past twenty-six years, Jeff has led businesses he co-founded, including Envoy (acquired by Novell '92), Tumbleweed (NASDAQ IPO '99), Simplify Media (acquired by Google '10), and Smule.
 His mother was his first piano teacher; she taught him to play when he was four.
 Jeff continued his piano studies while getting a BS in Computer Science at Stanford University ('89), eventually returning to earn a PhD in Computer based Music and Acoustics from Stanford ('13).
 Jeff continues to perform and compose works for piano.
 Jeff started his career after college as an engineer in AI at IBM's Scientific Center in Palo Alto and went on to serve as a software architect at Frame (Adobe Systems).

 First Smule favorite: Twilight of the Thunder God

 With over 25 years of experience building high tech businesses, Bill is responsible for revenue, operations, marketing, bus dev & artist production.
 Bill was previously co-founder/CEO of Simplify Media (acquired by Google) and co-founder/COO of Thuuz Sports, following stints at Adobe, Connectix and Tumbleweed.
 Bill enjoys playing the bass with his family band and graduated from Stanford University.

 Sharon Segev, Chief Financial and Legal Officer Linkedin